 - Add a pinch of clove or all-spice.

 - A dash or two of Worcestershire sauce would add even more flavor!

 - Add some dijon mustard to the gravy once thickened, about ½ teaspoon to start with and taste to add more if needed.

 - If you use a plain coffee creamer for your morning coffee, then add some after the gravy is done.
 It would make the sauce richer, but be sure it is not flavored or sweetened.
 I tested with an extra splash of this Nutpod Vegan creamer and it was very yummy!

 The best way to enjoy these meatballs are either over mashed potatoes or cooked noodles.
+It would go amazingly with this white bean mash too.
 Also great with a side of dinner rolls or over rice. (oh hello, carb-lovers).
 They make for an amazing vegan recipe for Thanksgiving, Christmas or New year celebration!